By Wendy Stoltz / Last Modified On January 15, 2023

 Nut-Free Maple Granola

-We love pecans in this maple granola but if you can't have nuts, or pecans, you can use another nut instead.
+We love pecans in this maple granola, but you can use another nut instead if you can't have nuts or pecans.
 You can also use seeds in place of the pecans.
-We love pumpkin seeds and sunflower seeds in granola and they both are amazing with maple and cinnamon.
+We love pumpkin and sunflower seeds in granola; they are both amazing with maple and cinnamon.

-If you love cooking and baking with oats, you're going to want to make these Gluten Free Oatmeal Chocolate Chip Scones next.
+If you love cooking and baking with oats, you will want to make these Gluten-Free Oatmeal Chocolate Chip Scones next.
 These oat flour chocolate chip muffins are also simple to make and filling.

 Ingredients